Nohow2117/GoWPTracker/docs/architecture.md

 ## 🔬 Feature 2: `/split` A/B Testing

 ### High-Level Overview
-The Split Testing feature introduces a public endpoint `^split/{slug}` that routes users to one of multiple WordPress pages (variants) using weighted rotation and makes the assignment "sticky" via a cookie.
+The Split Testing feature introduces a public endpoint `^split/{slug}` that routes users to one of multiple WordPress pages (variants) using weighted rotation on every visit.

 #### Flow
 1. **Request**: A user visits `/split/summer-sale?utm_campaign=promo`.
-2. **Variant Selection**:
-    - If a valid `GoWPTrackerSplit_summer-sale` cookie exists, the user is sent to the previously assigned variant.
-    - Otherwise, a variant is chosen based on the configured weights.
-A new cookie is set.
+2. **Variant Selection**: A variant is chosen based on the configured weights for the test.
+This selection happens on every visit.
 3. **Logging & Redirect**: The hit is logged to the database, and the user is redirected (302) to the chosen variant's permalink, with all query parameters propagated.

 ### Data Model (Split)